SAP/vscode-webview-rpc-lib/README.md

     let rpc = new RpcBrowser(window, vscode);
     ```
 ### Register methods
-In order to invoke an extension method from the webbiew or webview method from the extension, you will have to register the functions that can be invoked.
+In order to invoke an extension method from the Webview or Webview method from the extension, you will have to register the functions that can be invoked.
 Here is an example on how to register the methods
 ```js
 function add(a,b) {